 26. Tidbinbilla Nature Discovery Playground at Tidbinbilla Nature Reserve

 Set within a picturesque nature reserve, play at Tidbinbilla Nature Discovery Playground can be either active or calming.
 Families can bring their bikes and cycle around the reserve on the sealed road and fire trails, or simply sit back and relax with the local wildlife.

-Canberra’s National Arboretum – a botanical garden dedicated to conservation, scientific research and educational purposes – features 94 forests of rare, endangered and symbolic trees from around the world.
-It also features a rocking playground, The Pod, with giant acorn cubbies, nest swings and banksia pods that encourage children to climb and explore.
+Canberra’s National Arboretum has over 44,000 rare and endangered saplings spread across a 250-hectare site.
+It is a botanical garden dedicated to conservation, scientific research and educational purposes.
+The 94 forests are an ever-developing showcase of trees from around the world.
+Join a guided tour before dropping the kids off at the magical Pod Playground for a clamber.
+The Pod has giant acorn cubbies, nest swings and banksia pods that encourage children to climb and explore.